ChiangRai, History and You

 Burma was never a country in the modern sense, but rather an elaborate series of interlocked obligations, agreements, exchange traditions and mutual defense agreements.
 There had been many royal courts, before colonization, with one more powerful that the others, but local affairs were dominated by local chiefs.
 Consequently, after the end of World War II and independence, local militias became so common they could hardly be counted.
 Methods for remaining competitively armed became equally elaborate, armaments procured through a wide variety of methods, of which opium was for a few decades the most obvious.
 Many of the “defense forces” were hardly well armed, but only at great peril could their territory be traversed without permission.
 Trade was tricky; some went on anyway.
 Especially for guns, bullets and explosives – paid for however possible.
 If not opium, or amphetamines, then information, trickery, food stuffs, forest product, promise of alliance (including religious alliance), and precious stone.
 Chinese weapons obtained by the Wa might end up on Kachin hands, Kachin jewels in Shan hands, and information on government materials movements in anyone’s hands.
 Competition, and rivalries, often internecine, were fierce.

-In his 2009 book, “The Art of Not Being Governed, An Anarchist History of Upland Southeast Asia”, James C. Scott gives a name to the mountainous region of South East Asia comprising parts of Myanmar, Cambodia, China, India, Laos, Vietnam, and Thailand: Zomia.
+James C. Scott gives a name to the mountainous region of South East Asia comprising parts of Myanmar, Cambodia, China, India, Laos, Vietnam, and Thailand: Zomia.
 He claims that the people of the highlands of Zomia have lived outside the reach of lowland governments for millennia, although things have changed for many of them in the last 50 years.
 Scott argues that those living in the highlands, rather than being just tribal remnants of primitive societies, consciously choose to live outside the reach of the state.
 In providing an alternative to the common view that those living outside the state are uncivilized, Scott’s analysis makes the important point that the nation state is not synonymous with order.
 What he apparently misses is the relative weakness of most of those raised on agriculturally-based state societies.
 Few of them could ever successfully adapt to the rigors of jungle, tribal existence; fewer still would even be accepted.

 Also, when people wanted to escape the corrupt, US-sponsored South Vietnamese governments, did they go live with Montagnards, to Laos, or to highland tribal societies of Cambodia?
 No, they became boat people, or went to PhnomPenh.
 I don’t think Muslims from India went to highland, Tribal areas of Pakistan or Bangladesh after Partition, either.
 Nor have but a few of the millions of Chinese who immigrated to Thailand gone to the hills – those that were mostly soldiers who stayed as a group of Chinese, well-connected to Taiwan.
 Nice of James Scott to try to improve the image of purported “barbarians”, but really, they’re no more refugees from “civilization” than they’re wannabee Americans.
 Which isn’t to say that people seldom want to escape the manipulations of government, or church, family or whatever – they often do, and one result of this well be a new round of attempts to secede from the central government in a few years, when that has become allowed under their new constitution.

 Nations derived from city-states, which came to be because of necessities involved in storage, and trade.
 Armed forces are hardly as much for protection of territory as they’re for protection of group capacity for trade.
 Government’s prime function is to protect trade, not only for food security, but to maintain a sufficiency of necessities for the polity, against the likelihood of attempted depredations by others.
 Trade is about us versus them – about one group benefitting from another.
 It’s about the existence both of occasional abundance and the regularity of scarcity.
 The nation is a new idea, as ideas, rather than inventions, go.
 It’s really of but half a millennium’s duration.
 Before that, there were centers away from which power gradually weakened, and trading empires.
 Armed resistance to disruption of trade has gone on for over five millennia; protection of trade capacity long precedes the nation, and is, in fact, the root of our capacity for civilization.
-The new situation in Myanmar, while glittering with potential profit, is clearly rife with economic peril.
-That’s something many Japanese investors learned about, painfully, a decade ago.
-The billions of the first wave of international investment in China after Deng opened things up were mostly been lost, and I see little reason not to anticipate a repeat performance with Myanmar “opening up.”
-The Kanchanaburi pipeline didn’t transport gas (or anything else) to Thailand for years following completion; the universities were closed or dysfunctional for decades, infrastructure remains minimal or less, and yet there are all sorts of shiny new banks.
-The famous jade mines in the north, filthy, open sores with thousands of desperate, out-of-control, heroin-addicted workers infected with HIV and no hope of medications, plus gunmen everywhere, should serve investors as a warning, but likely won’t.

 Natural medicines factories purportedly producing ancient forest-product remedies have almost no quality control, those producing them, on-line in the factory, are often meth-addicted and of ridiculously poor hygiene.
 Over 200 corpses per week, more than an average of one per hour, go unidentified in Thailand, and the situation is far worse in Burma.
 Per population, it’s as bad elsewhere in Asia.
 Many of the deceased meet their deaths for political reasons, which can usually also be called economic ones.
 A few result from love, lust and anger, but these kinds of murder tend not to be as well arranged.
 Most result simply from someone being in the way of someone unprincipled and ruthless.